 In the beginning…

-Our journey could begin with Luigi Galvani (1737-1798), the eminent scientist who amongst many of his achievements and discoveries showed that electrical impulses could twitch and flex a frog’s hindquarters.
+Our journey could begin with Luigi Galvani (1737-1798), the eminent scientist who among many of his achievements and discoveries showed that electrical impulses could twitch and flex a frog’s hindquarters.
 The electronic current would excite the nerve fibers and cause muscle contractions.
 This of course ensured a macabre lesson in science classes for years to come.
 Most importantly however, Galvani was the first to show that electricity was a force that could control our bodies.
 This was a pivotal moment for biological science, and underpins our understanding of neuroscience today.